-Per Martha’s suggestion, I store these balls in the freezer and find it nearly impossible to walk by without sneaking one.
+Note: Per Martha’s suggestion, I store these balls in the freezer and find it nearly impossible to walk by without sneaking one.
 They’re not too sweet, nicely chewy, and completely satisfying.
 I think you’ll approve.
-Have a wonderful weekend, Everyone.

 This recipe has been adapted from The Autoimmune Wellness Handbook.
 You will need coconut manna also known as coconut butter, which is a new ingredient for me.
 I ordered mine from Amazon, but your favorite local health food store likely will carry it.

 How, you might be wondering, does coconut manna differ from coconut oil?
 Coconut oil is the oil that has been extracted from the coconut meat, whereas coconut butter is made from the flesh that has been ground into a spreadable paste.
-You can read more about the difference between the two on The Kitchn, but if you’re wondering if you can substitute coconut oil for the butter, I can’t really say because I have not tried.
-The Kitchn does not recommend substituting one for one another.
-They suggest using coconut oil for cooking (sautéting, roasting, and baking), and using coconut butter with foods that are already cooked.
-These date balls are raw, however, so coconut oil (unmelted) might be fine?
-If you give it a go, let me know.
+You cannot, unfortunately, substitute one for the other.
+Coconut oil is used for cooking (sautéting, roasting, and baking), and coconut butter is used with foods that are already cooked.

 Notes from The Autoimmune Wellness Handbook: In order to measure the coconut concentrate, it is best to soften it in a warm-water bath before use, as it is solid at room temperature.
 (I did not do this.)
 If you find yourself sensitive to vanilla bean seeds, scrape out the seeds and just use the pod.